PRACTICE DETAILS

 Yes, I may challenge you to step outside of your comfort zone, but we will always work at your pace and with your resistance in mind.
 I have a very broad definition of movement—it can be as small as a shift in posture, a breath, or subtle gestures—or as expressive as full-bodied movement.
 Ultimately, my goal is to support you in expression and connection with yourself—especially when words or logic don’t fully capture what you’re feeling.

-Life coaching, on the other hand, is goal-oriented and focused on actionable steps for achieving specific outcomes.
+Coaching, on the other hand, is slightly more goal-oriented and focused on actionable steps for achieving specific outcomes.
 It’s less about why you haven’t reached those goals yet and more about moving forward with strategies and accountability.

 I do offer Embodied and Somatic Coaching, which is distinct from both therapy and movement-based work.
 This approach is designed for those who want to explore personal growth, embodiment, and nervous system regulation without engaging in formal psychotherapy.
 If you're curious about whether this type of coaching is a fit for you, feel free to contact me for more information.